editorconfig/specification/index.rst

      - Set to ``latin1``, ``utf-8``, ``utf-8-bom``, ``utf-16be`` or ``utf-16le`` to
        control the character set.
 Use of ``utf-8-bom`` is discouraged.
    * - ``trim_trailing_whitespace``
-     - Set to ``true`` to remove all whitespace characters preceeding newline characters in the file and ``false`` to ensure it doesn't.
+     - Set to ``true`` to remove all whitespace characters preceding newline characters in the file and ``false`` to ensure it doesn't.
    * - ``insert_final_newline``
      - Set to ``true`` ensure file ends with a newline when saving and ``false``